ruzihao/smart-personal-website/content/publication/2024-I&M-zhong-firm/index.md

 ---
-title: "Decision Aggregation with Reliability Propagation"
+title: "Firm profiling and competition assessment: A design science approach"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - H. Zhong
-- Y. Chen
 - C. Liu
-- H. Benson

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2023-01-01T00:00:00Z"
+date: "2024-01-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).